thingsboard/thingsboard.github.io/docs/pe/edge/use-cases/manage-alarms-rpc-requests.md

         title: 'Login to your <b>ThingsBoard PE</b> instance and open "Device groups" menu page.'
     1:
         image: /images/pe/edge/use-cases/manage-alarms/provision-devices-item-11.png
-        title: 'Click on the group <b>All</b> in the menu or in the device groups list.'
+        title: 'Click on the the group <b>All</b> in the menu or in the device groups list.'
     2:
         image: /images/pe/edge/use-cases/manage-alarms/provision-devices-item-12.png
         title: 'Make sure that <b>DHT22</b> and </b>Air Conditioner</b> devices are in the devices list.'